HSG-AIML-Teaching/ML2022-Lab/README.md

 ## Questions?

-For external enquiries, emergencies, or personal matters that you don't -wish to put in a private post, you can email us `aiml-teaching ( dot ) ics ( at ) unisg ( dot ) ch`.
+For external enquiries, emergencies, or personal matters that you don't - wish to put in a private post, you can email us via:
+`aiml-teaching ( dot ) ics ( at ) unisg ( dot ) ch`.